 Things To Do in Beirut in One Day

-Next door is the Saint Georges Maronite Cathedral which isn’t as impressive inside but it’s worth a look and seeing these 2 religious sites so close together will give you a good idea of how religion is perceived in Lebanon, people in Lebanon do not fight or argue over religion, and there so many different communities living in Beirut.
+Next door is the Saint Georges Maronite Cathedral which isn’t as impressive inside but it’s worth a look and seeing these 2 religious sites so close together will give you a good idea of how religion is perceived in Lebanon, people in Lebanon do not fight or argue over religion, and there are so many different communities living in Beirut.

 Next to the Cathedral are some Roman Ruins, you’ll actually see lots of ruins whilst walking around the city.